 Tourism and agricultural products, two pillars of the economy

 Compared to others in the region, the Dominican Republic is a relatively wealthy country and has experienced rapid economic growth.
 The economy is largely based on services, including tourism and trade, followed by the industry sector.
-In 2017, travel and tourism generated a significant share of the country’s GDP.
-The same year, the Dominican Republic was one of the most visited countries in Latin America, welcoming about 6.2 million international tourists.
+In 2020, travel and tourism generated a significant share of the country’s GDP.
+The same year, the Dominican Republic was one of the most visited countries in Latin America, welcoming about 2.5 million international tourists.
 Despite agriculture contributing to a small share to the country’s GDP, the Dominican Republic produces a considerable amount of crops, such as cocoa beans, coffee beans, and avocado.
-Agricultural products worth approximately 2.1 billion U.S. dollars were exported from the Dominican Republic, accounting for roughly one-third of all exports, most of which were shipped to the United States, the country’s largest trading partner.
+Agricultural products worth approximately 2.3 billion U.S. dollars were exported from the Dominican Republic, accounting for roughly one-fifth of all exports, most of which were shipped to the United States, the country’s largest trading partner.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.